 Ramble-friendly beach shoes; swimwear if you fancy a dip; riding gear if you're a happy hacker.
 There's a selection of Hunter wellies and umbrellas to borrow in reception.

 Welcome.
-Cots for under-3s (£10 a night) and extra beds for under-12s (£20 a night) can be added to larger rooms (breakfast is an extra £5); and there are two pairs of interconnecting rooms.
+Some rooms can fit a baby cot (£10 a night) or an extra bed (£20 a night for under-12s), on request only (breakfast is an extra £5); and there are two pairs of interconnecting rooms.
 Babysitting is available via an external agency, from £10/hour.

 All ages are welcome, but babies and older children will be most comfortable.